chamodranasgala/chamodranasgala/README.md

-## Hi there 👋 I am Chamod Ranasgala.
+## Hi there! 👋 I am Chamod Ranasgala.

 I'm currently studying Information Technology at SLIIT.
 I like to work with web development and full-stack development.
 ### Skills and Experience